Graduate School Personal Statements

 She works with people online via Zoom and via email / Google Docs.

-Lauren specializes in working with people applying to business school and to healthcare programs:
+Lauren specializes in working with people applying to healthcare programs:

 - physician assistant